-By continuing to provide strategic support in achieving the planned business activities, during 2014 Human Resources within the bank.
-Department had several key initiatives aimed, on one hand, at positioning UniCredit Bank as the most desirable employer We will continue to provide full support to the business in in the market, through the continuation of the successful achieving the results through improving internal processes and quality of people management, developing potential leaders for cooperation with universities, on the other hand, the development of employees, their progress, increasing commitment and key positions, motivating and retaining high achieving employees with the required technical skills, behaviours and values through engagement. monitoring and realization of their individual development During the year, we have further improved the system of staff plans and continuous support in their daily work, as well as by increasing the number of internal, cross-divisional moves and appraisal and supported managers in the implementation of the process by which we continue to foster culture of high closing open positions internally.
+By continuing to provide strategic support in achieving the planned business activities, during 2014 Human Resources Department had several key initiatives aimed, on one hand, at positioning UniCredit Bank as the most desirable employer in the market, through the continuation of the successful cooperation with universities, on the other hand, the development of employees, their progress, increasing commitment and engagement.

-achievement and performance management of employees who do not fulfil the goals.
-We have also enhanced and optimized In order to position the UniCredit bank as the most desirable communication during the process of evaluation and development employer in the market, we will continue cooperation with universities through internship programs, study visits and of employees. scholarships for the best students.
+During the year, we have further improved the system of staff appraisal and supported managers in the implementation of the process by which we continue to foster culture of high achievement and performance management of employees who do not fulfil the goals.
+We have also enhanced and optimized communication during the process of evaluation and development of employees.